BCarnaval/dvmc-impurity-solver/samples/CDMFT-dVMC/L2_4b_loop/README.md

 </div>

-This directory contains a direct application of the dVMC software to compute the ground state of a 1D cluster with bath sites then using the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.
+This directory contains a direct application of the dVMC software to compute the ground state of a 1D cluster of 2 sites with 4 bath sites then using the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.